-17. Security
+18.Security

+All members of staff must sign in and out of the school premises.
 All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may become known.
 We operate within a whole-school community ethos and welcome comments from pupils/students, parents and others about areas that may need improvement as well as what we are doing well.